A friend of mine made a remarkable finding.

 Over the past 10 years, AIA has returned an average of 3% per annum in dividends.
 Based on a median share price of $4.37 over the period and with dividends reinvested, you’d end up with 77,054 shares.

-At today’s price, your holding is worth nearly $600k as opposed to the less than $150k you would have in the bank.
+At today’s price, your holding is worth nearly $560k as opposed to the less than $150k you would have in the bank.
 That’s a decent house deposit — or better still, a tidy holding income of around $18,000 per annum while you wait for more of Auckland’s growth.
+Though dividends are currently on hold at the moment due to the pandemic.

 And you don’t need to be Warren Buffett to see that the airport — a business based on substantial land holdings — can be a risk worth taking in a fast-growing city.